TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

    transformed into the function's ``__doc__`` attribute and therefore the function's :term:`docstring`.

-.. [#] A string literal appearing as the first statement in the class body is transformed into the namespace's ``__doc__`` item and therefore the class's :term:`docstring`.
+.. [#] A string literal appearing as the first statement in the kundi body is transformed into the namespace's ``__doc__`` item and therefore the class's :term:`docstring`.